taromero/latte/README.md

   * run only a list a suites: `RUN_TESTS=1 LATTE_SUITES='["a suite name"]' meteor --once`.
   * run all but a list a suites: `RUN_TESTS=1 LATTE_SUITES='["~a suite name"]' meteor --once`.

+#### Gotchas

+- `afterAll` and `afterEach` must be declared before `it` blocks in each `describe` or `context` block.
+- Cannot run assertions inside `before` or `after` blocks.
+- Initially designed to work only on server side.
+- If the internet connection is flacky, it might take some seconds to end the Meteor process (this is due to some Meteor's internals).

 #### Known TODOS